fcts000/fcts-cs-docs/docs/index.md

 * **Start all calls with, "Hi, this is Free Covid testing, what location were you looking to get tested at**

-* **Before you shift start you must have Grasshopper, Discord, and this website open**
+* **Before your shift starts you must have Grasshopper, Discord, and this website open**